Complete Guide to Cruising From the Port of Galveston in Texas

 They say everything is bigger in Texas.
-And while the cruise port in Galveston may not be the biggest (that title goes to Miami), cruising from the island seems to get bigger every season.
-Now with three cruise terminals, more than a million passengers sail from Galveston in a year.
+And while the cruise port in Galveston may not be the busiest cruise port in the United States (that title goes to Miami), cruising from the island seems to get bigger every season.
+Now with three cruise terminals — and a fourth in 2025 — well over a million passengers sail from Galveston in a year.

 Galveston has turned into a cruise powerhouse, serving more than 1 million cruise passengers a year.
 Below, we cover everything to know about sailing from the port.